Digital Accessibility

 Digital accessibility is the inclusive practice of removing barriers that prevent access to websites and other digitally shared content by people of diverse abilities.
 The University of Texas at Dallas is committed to maintaining an accessible website.

-UT Dallas must comply with the Texas Administrative Code 206.70 Accessibility standard and the Americans with Disabilities Act.
+UT Dallas must comply with Texas Administrative Code Rule §206.70 and the Americans with Disabilities Act.
 All webpages containing official University information that are built, updated or revised must comply with it.
 TAC 206.70 establishes only a minimum standard for accessibility; developers, designers and content editors at UT Dallas are encouraged to go beyond the minimum whenever possible.

 Your Role in Digital Accessibility